mahdi930/windows-optimizer-script/README.md

 ---

+## 🌟 Screenshots

+_Add before/after RAM usage screenshots here for better visual appeal._

+---

-### 💡 Tips
+## 💡 Tips

-- 🧪 Run once per boot or let it run in loop mode.
+- 🧪 Run once per boot or let it loop in background.
-- 🕹️ Perfect for gaming sessions to free RAM.
+- 🕹️ Perfect for freeing up RAM before gaming.
-- 🧩 Customize background apps to kill for your specific setup.
+- 🧩 Customize background apps to kill for your system.

 ---